-Track 1: ARRT registered applicants – Track 1: ARRT registered applicants – This is a 21-month long (7 quarter) program aimed at radiographers interested in further training in a radiological science.
-The program starts in the fall quarter, and students must have all pre-requisite courses in addition to ARRT registry.
+Track 1: ARRT registered applicants – Track 1: ARRT registered applicants – This is a 21-month long (7-quarter) program aimed at radiographers interested in further training in a radiological science.
+The program starts in the fall quarter, and students must have all transferrable prerequisite and general education courses in addition to ARRT registry.

-The program involves both classroom and clinical work and requires a 40 hour a week time commitment usually from 8:00 am to 5:00pm, Monday – Friday.
-There are exceptions to these times and students are informed in advance of any required changes.
-The required courses consist of a mixture of face to face coursework (60%) and online classes (40%), and the clinical work is conducted in various radiation oncology departments in the area.
+The program involves both classroom and clinical work and requires a 40-hour/week commitment usually from 8:00 am to 5:00 pm, Monday – Friday.
+There are exceptions to these times, and students are informed in advance of any required changes.
+The required courses consist of a mixture of face-to-face coursework (60%) and online classes (40%), and the clinical work is conducted in various radiation oncology departments in the area.
 Students are required to rotate through different clinical sites every two months in order to gain a variety of experiences with different treatment machines and techniques.

 During the BS in Radiation Therapy program, students take formal classes along with instruction in a clinical setting.
-This includes participation, under close supervision, in the actual procedures within the Radiation Therapy Department.
-The program is full-time (40 hours per week) arranged around lectures and coordinated with participating clinical affiliates.
+This includes participation, under direct supervision, in the actual procedures within the Radiation Therapy department.
+The program is full time (40 hours per week) and arranged around lectures and coordinated with participating clinical affiliates.

-In addition all candidates must have completed the following subjects at an accredited college or university prior to entering the program:
+All applicants must have completed the following prerequisite courses at an accredited college or university prior to entering the program:

-Diversity Requirements – The diversity requirement is fulfilled in the BSRS portfolio core courses: AHCJ 493 Senior Portfolio I and RTCH 492 Portfolio II (approved by the University GE Committee).
+Note: The human diversity requirement is fulfilled in the portfolio core courses: RTCH 491 Portfolio I and RTCH 492 Portfolio II (approved by the University GE Committee).